iuyangyuc/501_A2/AIUsageNotes.md

    Github Copilot

 2. What prompt or query you gave.
-   I used copilot to avoid duplicated code in the color card.
+   I used copilot to avoid type duplicated code in the color card.

 3. What you kept or discarded from the output.